BCE (1 Iyar 2448): According to tradition, this was

 1899: A children’s service is scheduled to be held this afternoon at the Hebrew Institute in memory of the late Baroness Hirsch.

-1902: Lionel Walter Rothschild, Member of Parliament, and eldest son of Lord Rothschild is reported to suffering from a serious bout of pneumonia.
+1902: Lionel Walter Rothschild, Member of Parliament, and eldest son of Lord Rothschild is reported to be suffering from a serious bout of pneumonia.

 1902: Birthdate of journalist and humor writer Harry Golden.
 In his day, Golden was that anomaly, a southern Jew.
 Golden was the editor of the “Carolina Israelite,” author of two best sellers, 2¢ Plain and Only in America.